Sheppey United F.C.: A new home, a new beginning

 As part of the club's Built From The Community For The Community ethos and as part of its charitable work the club announced in the Summer of 2018 the creation of The Ites Foundation.
 The aim of the Foundation is to raise money to invest in the youth of the Isle Of Sheppey through numerous projects.

 On 1 February 2022, Sheppey defeated Corinthian 3–1 to lift the 2019–20 Kent Senior Trophy in the delayed final.
 The 2021–22 season continued to bring success for Sheppey after this delayed cup success and following victory at Crowborough Athletic, the Ites were guaranteed promotion to the Isthmian League on a both a points and points-per-game basis.
 The following week they lifted the Kent Senior Trophy for a second time in the season when a 2–1 victory over Hollands & Blair won them the 2021–22 instalment of the competition.
 A 3–0 win over already relegated Tower Hamlets on the final day of the season saw Sheppey reach 102 points and beat Chatham Town to the title.
 On 2 May 2022, the club won their fourth trophy of the season when a 5–2 final victory over Crowborough Athletic saw the side life the Southern Counties East Football League Challenge Cup.

+In the 2023–24 season, the club reached the FA Cup First Round for the first time in their history.
+In the fourth qualifying round, they beat Billericay Town 5–4 on penalties in a replay.
+This secured a home tie against League Two Walsall, in which they lost 4–1.

+On 15 March 2025, the club announced the death of manager Ernie Batten.

+Colours

+The club only used its initial blue and white stripes kit until 1893, when it changed to red and white striped shirts, black shorts and black socks.
+Apart from playing with white shirts and socks in the 1960s and 1970s and playing in red shorts and socks while known as AFC Sheppey, the club has retained these kit colours to this day.